Family Planning Centers NAICS 621410

 - The number of family planning clients served by the Federal Title X program has not yet recovered from 2019 federal regulations that resulted in a mass exodus of sites from the program, according to health policy research organization KFF.
 The regulations prohibited Title X clinics from referring for abortion services and required physical separation of family planning and abortion services, effectively disqualifying all family planning clinics that also provided or referred their patients for abortions.
 The policy resulted in the withdrawal of 1,000 clinics from the Title X program and 6 states being left without a Title X network.
 Title X had consistently supported around 4,000 clinics and 4 million low-income or uninsured clients, but the number of clinics decreased to 3,031 clinics serving just 1.54 million clients in 2020, losses that were compounded by the pandemic.
 The Biden Administration reversed the Trump era regulations in November 2021, but it has taken time to bring grantees and clinics back into the network.
 The number of clinics in the network in 2023 approached the 2018 level, but only 2.8 million clients were served by the program.

-- Family planning center industry employment and average wages for nonsupervisory employees increased slightly during the first month of 2025, according to the US Bureau of Labor Statistics.
-Family planning industry sales are forecast to increase at a 5.1% compounded annual rate from 2024 to 2028, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.
+- Family planning center industry employment and average wages for nonsupervisory employees increased slightly during the first five months of 2025, according to the US Bureau of Labor Statistics.
+Family planning industry sales are forecast to decrease at a 1.46% compounded annual rate from 2025 to 2029, slower than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Industry Revenue